Key takeaways

 - Analysts’ identities were anonymized for forecasts of non-U.S. companies, but not for U.S. companies

-- The anonymization started in 2017, earlier than I/B/E/S disclosed, so more data is affected than originally thought
+- The anonymization started in January 2017, at least one year earlier than originally disclosed

-- The paper offers a method to uncover some anonymized analysts by cross-referencing with the largely unaffected analyst recommendations data
+- The paper offers a method to recover about 55.7% of anonymized analysts by cross-referencing a separate file that escaped the anonymization

 The concern